-While estimating the exact population impact is difficult to predict, if the reforms cut prison lengths of stay by just 20% for the five crimes that make up the majority of California's prison population that is eligible for release, that would result in a prison population reduction of at least 30,000 fewer people behind bars.
+While estimating the exact population impact is difficult to predict, if the reforms cut prison lengths of stay by just 20% for the five crimes that make up the majority of California's prison population that is eligible for release, that would result in a prison population reduction of at least 30,000 fewer people behind bars.122

 Setting a goal of further reducing state imprisonment by 30,000 people through shortening prison lengths of stay by 20% for individuals that will be released would not increase recidivism and would not impact crime rates.
-The state can safely achieve this goal to save prison costs and rebalance our approach to safety.
+123 The state can safely achieve this goal to save prison costs and rebalance our approach to safety.

 DESPITE SUBSTANTIAL PROGRESS IN CRIMINAL JUSTICE REFORM, California still spends more than \$11 billion a year on state prisons.
 That's a 500% increase in prison spending since 1980-81.
 In fact, California spends as much today on prisons as every state in the United States combined spent on prisons in 1981, and it has increased annual prison spending at a rate that has significantly outpaced other states.
+In the United States combined spent on prisons in 1981, and it has increased annual prison spending at a rate that has significantly outpaced other states.

-When local corrections costs-such as jails, courts and probation-are factored in, that annual figure almost doubles to \$20 billion.
+When local corrections-such as jails, courts and probation-costs are factored in, that annual figure almost doubles to \$20 billion.
 With this level of investment, Californians deserve an opportunity to evaluate the efficacy of these expenditures.